nikhil-thorat/Portfolio/app/blogs/dev-workflow-and-setup/index.md

 ### [2.
 Oh My Posh](https://ohmyposh.dev)

-Oh My Posh which is a Prompt theme engine that works on any shell you can think of.
+Oh My Posh is a Prompt theme engine that works on any shell you can think of.
 It helps you customizing the look of your terminal, by using existing themes it provides or you can create one for yourself.
 I am personally a huge fan of [Catppuccin](https://github.com/catppuccin/catppuccin) themes specifically the Mocha variant of it.
 Oh My Posh is also portable, means you can have one config that works everywhere.

 ### [3.
 Terminal Icons](https://github.com/devblackops/Terminal-Icon)